h82258652/windows-uwp.zh-cn/windows-apps-src/devices-sensors/send-or-receive-files-with-rfcomm.md

         else
         {
             // The connection cannot be upgraded so an App may offer UI here
-            // to explain why a connection won’t be made. return false;
+            // to explain why a connection won't be made. return false;
         }
     case SocketProtectionLevel.BluetoothEncryptionWithAuthentication: